chrislevn/chrislevn.github.io/_posts/2023-11-11-backend-languages.md

 - programming languages are always updated and improved.
 For example, Python 3.10 is faster than Python 3.9 due to faster method calls and more efficient memory management.
 There are always pros and cons.
 Don't learn everything, just learn what you need for your use cases and master it.

 ---
-> One note about Python and Mojo:
+One note about Python and Mojo.
+As I said, languages change over time.

-### Overcome the limitations of Python
+Overcome the limitations of Python:
 Python is known for its slow speed.
 However, I just got to know about Mojo
 > Mojo combines the usability of Python with the performance of C, unlocking unparalleled programmability of AI hardware and extensibility of AI models.